dappnode/DAppNodeDocs/docs/smooth/in-depth-overview.md

 * `Unsubscribe`: Similarly, the oracle shall detect the following event from the smoothing pool smart contract, which signals that a given `validatorIndex` was unsubscribed from the pool.
 Note that the unsubscription is only considered valid if the `sender` matches the validator withdrawal address.

 **Banning** from the pool:
-* The oracle shall detect if an active validator in the smoothing pool proposed a block with a `fee_recipieint` different than `POOL_CONTRACT_ADDRESS`.
+* The oracle shall detect if an active validator in the smoothing pool proposed a block with a `fee_recipient` different than `POOL_CONTRACT_ADDRESS`.
 This means that this validator sent its reward to a different address, so we consider this misbehaving and the validator will be banned forever from the smoothing pool.

 :::danger
-Comprehending the purpose of the fee recipient and why it's vital for validators not to change it while subscribed to Smooth is crucial.
+Comprehending the purpose of the fee recipient and why it's vital for validators not to change it while subscribed to [Smooth](https://smooth.dappnode.io/) is crucial.
 Modifying a validator's fee recipient to an address that is not Smooth's and proposing a block with it while being subscribed to the pool constitutes misconduct.
 Such behavior will lead to the validator being banned from participating in the pool.
 :::

 ## State machine

-The oracle uses the following **state machine** to track the status of the different validators that are subscribed to Smooth.
+The oracle uses the following **state machine** to track the status of the different validators that are subscribed to [Smooth](https://smooth.dappnode.io/).
 Different actions can trigger a state change and in the following image all possible transitions are described.

 ![statemachine](https://github.com/dappnode/mev-sp-oracle/blob/main/spec/states.png?raw=true)